Giselesoubeiga/Maven-project/README.md

-Here’s a professional and natural message you can send to Ahmad Ramadani, the job poster for the AWS Cloud Engineer (Terraform, Containers) role:
+Here’s a concise and professional message you can send to Mitchell Blei:

-Subject: Interest in AWS Cloud Engineer Role (Role ID: 5568573)
+Subject: Inquiry About DevOps Opportunities

-Hi Ahmad,
+Hi Mitchell,

 I hope you’re doing well.
-I came across the AWS Cloud Engineer role (Role ID: 5568573) and wanted to reach out directly to express my interest.
-This role aligns closely with my experience in AWS cloud infrastructure, Terraform, containerization with Docker, and CI/CD pipeline development.

-I’ve worked extensively on automating infrastructure, setting up secure deployments, and optimizing cloud resources to meet performance and scalability requirements.
-I’m excited about the opportunity to contribute to the FAR-Big Stone project and would love to learn more about the team and its goals.

-I’ve attached my one-pager for your review.
-Please let me know if there’s a convenient time to connect—I’d appreciate the chance to discuss this opportunity further.
+I came across the DevOps Engineer role (SE3) you’re hiring for, and while I understand it’s at a Career Level 7, I wanted to express my interest and share my profile for any opportunities within your network or team that might align with my current level (L9).

+I have experience in AWS, CI/CD pipeline automation, infrastructure as code, and containerization, and I’ve contributed to projects delivering value through automation and scalable solutions.
+I’d be grateful if you could keep me in mind for any roles where I could contribute effectively.

+If there’s someone you recommend I connect with, I’d appreciate any guidance you can provide.
+I’ve attached my one-pager for quick reference.

 Thank you for your time, and I look forward to hearing from you.

 Best regards,
-Gisele Soubiega
-[Your Email Address] | [Your Phone Number]

-Tips:
-	•	Attach your one-pager highlighting Terraform, Docker, AWS ELB, CI/CD, and WAF experience.
-	•	Keep the file name clear, e.g., Gisele_Soubiega_AWSCloudEngineer.pdf.

-This message is concise, reflects your skills accurately, and shows genuine enthusiasm for the role.
-Let me know if you’d like adjustments!
+Giselle Soubeiga

+This message is respectful, clear, and positions you as proactive while acknowledging the role level.
+It also opens the door to referrals or future opportunities.